 Cloud gaming, according to the many companies entering the field, is the future of gaming.
 Although that’s pushing it a little far — local gaming will dominant for many decades to come — cloud gaming could be a serious alternative a few years down the line.
 Some services, such as Shadow and PlayStation Now, showcase that.

 The technology that cloud gaming uses has been around for many years, so it’s not a lack of tech that has kept cloud gaming from reaching the mainstream.
-Infrastructure, network capacity and remote input technology play a big role in how smooth your gaming experience is, not just your internet speed.
+Infrastructure, network capacity and remote input technology play a big role in how smooth your gaming experience is, not just your internet speed — though we do have some tips on how to speed up your internet connection.

 In this guide, we’re going to cover how cloud-based gaming works so you can understand if it’s a suitable solution for you.
 Additionally, we’re going to talk about some of the issues that come along with it, as well as the limitations of the tech in its current state.
 Along the way, we’ll bring in some options from our best cloud gaming guide to illustrate our points.